capsule-corp-ternoa/ternoa-js/README.md

 npm run docs
 ```

-The static website will be located in the [docs/](https://github.com/capsule-corp-ternoa/ternoa-js/tree/main/docs) directory.
+You can locate the static website in the [docs/](https://github.com/capsule-corp-ternoa/ternoa-js/tree/main/docs) directory.

 ### Testing

-The test suites relies on testing pairs located in the [testingPairs.ts](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/testingPairs.ts) file.
-In order to prepare those pairs, the two scripts [test-setup.ts](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/scripts/test-setup.ts) and [test-teardown.ts](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/scripts/test-teardown.ts) respectively fulfilled and emptied them with CAPS.
-Environment variables `SEED_TEST_FUNDS` and `SEED_TEST_FUNDS_PUBLIC_KEY` have to be define to run the test suites.
+The test suites rely upon testing pairs in the [testing pairs file](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/testingPairs.ts).
+In order to prepare these pairs, [test-setup.ts](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/scripts/test-setup.ts) and [test-teardown.ts](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/src/_misc/scripts/test-teardown.ts) are supplied and drained of `$CAPS` respectively.
+Environmental variables `SEED_TEST_FUNDS` and `SEED_TEST_FUNDS_PUBLIC_KEY` have to be defined in order to run these test suites.

-To run the test suites, run:
+To initiate the test suites, run:

 ```bash
 npm run test